 under assumptions of Proposition~\ref{Qnorm}.
-Note that the right hand side is a true norm on ${\mathcal H}$ by Proposition \ref{eqnormH}.
-Note also that as soon as \eqref{Aphi} is satisfied for Fourier and compactly supported wavelets.
-It is also the case for histograms as soon as $K=o\left(\frac{\sqrt{T}}{\log^{7/2}(T)}\right)$.
-Therefore, with respect to the previous remark, this term should be considered as a residual one.
+Note that the right-hand side is a true norm on ${\mathcal H}$ by Proposition~\ref{eqnormH}.
+Note also that

+as soon as \eqref{Aphi} is satisfied for the Fourier basis and compactly supported wavelets.
+It is also the case for histograms as soon as $K=\mathrm{o} (\frac{\sqrt{T}}{\log^{7/2}(T)} )$.
+Therefore, this term can be viewed as a residual one.
 In those cases, the last inequality can be rewritten as

-for a different constant $C$, the probability of this event tending to 1 as soon as $\alpha\geq 1/2$ in the Fourier and histogram cases and $\alpha\geq 2/5$ in the compactly supported wavelet basis.
-Once again, as mentioned for the Poisson or Aalen models, the right hand side corresponds to a classical "bias-variance" trade off and a classical shape of oracle inequality up to the logarithmic terms.
-Note that this time, the asymptotic is done in $T$ and not in $M$, as for Poisson or Aalen models but the same result, namely Theorem \ref{th:oraclewithd}, is capable, depending on the framework, to lead to both potential asymptotics.
+for a different constant $C$, the probability of this event tending to 1 as soon as $\alpha\geq1/2$ in the Fourier and histogram cases and $\alpha\geq2/5$ for the compactly supported wavelet basis.
+Once again, as mentioned for the Poisson or Aalen models, the right-hand side corresponds to a classical ``bias-variance'' trade off and we obtain a classical oracle inequality up to the logarithmic terms.
+Note that asymptotics is now with respect to $T$ and not with respect to $M$ as for Poisson or Aalen models.
+So, the same result, namely Theorem~\ref {th:oraclewithd}, allows to consider both asymptotics.